latioms/latioms/README.md

 # Hi there! 👋

-I'm a Master's student in Software Engineering with interests in ML, DevOps, and Security.
+I'm latioms, a Master's student in Software Engineering with interests in ML, DevOps, and Security.
 My preferred languages are Python and JavaScript, and I'm working towards becoming a DevOps or MLOps engineer.

 ## Skills
 - Software Engineering